blockades/scanner/README.md

  - Have also not considered how to use https://gephi.org/ (if at all)

  - Must set up server and run blockchain so there is a full transaction history available on the server

-### PAST TODO:

-Do this for getrawtransaction at first, with hardcoded values to begin with.

-figure out how to get the BITCOIN-RPC to work within the existing code (at the moment there are two competing uses of App)

-— does it currently have the correct fields for what is a chainEntry? (look at ChainRepository.scala and look over actual output from bitcoin server to see which info would be best to be recorded) — What constitutes a complete query able blockchain in cassandra — try to get an insertion into Cassandra through the ‘correct route’ (i.e. through the existing code which is similar to WhiskeySteak)

-### NOT YET
-— this might include getting INPUT from OUTPUT of previous methods (such as the chain of commands needed to get to the correct level to find OP_RETURN

-/**
-  * TODO FOR CODING
-  * What needs to happen now is to upgrade to the latest phantom DSL
-  * This will require looking through: http://outworkers.com/blog/post/a-series-on-phantom-part-1-getting-started-with-phantom
-  * Once I have updated this I then need to make sure that I can still insert
-  * Once I have done this I then need to get working with the Transaction class
-  * Once I have done this I then need to reassess approach for MVP
-  * Also need to consider more thorough testing - what is the minimum amount
-  * Pie in the sky is to also use spark - but this should come after the MVP (data + visualisation + sonification?)
-  *
-  */